-Chaim Bloom Addresses Mookie Betts Situation Amid Important Offseason
+NESN

 Chaim Bloom has a pretty big offseason in front of him.

 The Boston Red Sox’s new chief baseball officer inherited a team with a lot of work to be done this offseason.
 He’s been tasked with slashing payroll, while considering what to do about the uncertain situation surrounding, most notably, Mookie Betts.
 J.D.
-Martinez not exercising the opt-out clause in his contract is a good thing in many respects, but it also complicates things a little bit, as well.
+Martinez not exercising the opt-out clause in his contract is a good thing in many respects, but it also complicates things.

 Bloom joined WEEI’s Rob Bradford on the “Bradfo Sho,” and was asked about the situation with Betts.